Estimate Time1 min

 Types of college savings plans

-If you’re starting to save for college costs, there are a variety of accounts with special tax structures you could consider that could help your savings grow.
-Remember that it’s never too early (or too late) to start saving, and saving little by little over time can really add up.
+If you’re starting to save for college costs, there are a variety of accounts with special tax structures you could consider to help your savings grow.
+Remember, it’s never too early (or too late) to start saving, and saving little by little over time can really add up.
 Here are a few examples of tax-advantaged college savings accounts.

 529 college savings plans

 529 savings plans are flexible, tax-advantaged accounts designed specifically for education savings.
-Earnings on contributions grow federal income tax deferred, and withdrawals taken to pay for qualified higher education expenses such as tuition, fees, and room and board are free from federal income taxes.
+Any earnings on contributions grow federal income tax deferred.
+Withdrawals taken to pay for qualified education expenses such as tuition, fees, and room and board are free from federal income taxes.

 With a 529, you may also be able to offer family and friends a simple way to gift contributions for your child